srobo/docs/competition-simulator.md

 The code for your robot is `controllers/sr_controller/sr_controller.py`.
 An example skeleton code is provided for convenience.

 <div class="warning">
   Please refrain from editing any code in the <code>sr</code> module directory.
 This contains the code which maps the SR API onto the webots API.
-Changes to this will not be carried forward into a competition environment.
+  Any changes you make to this directory will not be present in the competition environment.
 </div>

 ### Updates